Types of Savings Accounts: A Guide to Growing Your Money

 • Online and mobile banking: Ensure the financial institution offers robust online and mobile banking services, allowing you to manage your account, transfer funds, and check your balance with ease.

-• Customer service: Assess the quality of customer service, including responsiveness, availability, and knowledge of the institution’s representatives.
+• Customer service: Assess the quality of customer service of the bank or credit union, including responsiveness, availability, and knowledge of the institution’s representatives.

 Step 4: Diversify Your Savings Strategy to Take Advantage of Different Account Types